Managing environmental performanceplus

 We use only potable water, supplied directly by the water provider, which is suitable for drinking.
 We do not abstract any ground or surface water.
 None of our sites are located in high flood-risk areas and all sites are provided with adequate welfare facilities, in accordance with governing legislation.

 Water usage was identified as a key issue for our stakeholders in our ESG materiality assessment.
 Over the last few years, we have strengthened our material recovery, including improved water circularity.
-We will continue the work to improve our water usage data collection and thereafter to define targets to increase water efficiency in our operations.
+We will continue the work to improve our water usage data collection, and thereafter to define targets to increase water efficiency in our operations.
 This is dependent on investment and process changes to improve our existing closed-water loop cooling systems.

 Waste managementplus

-During 2023, we continued our work towards a zero to landfill aspiration.
-In 2023 76% of our waste was recycled (2022: 82%), the fall in waste recycled reflects a change in process from our main third-party supplier part way through the year, which we will review in 2024.
-We have a target to increase waste recycled by 2% per annum by 2025 vs our 2020 baseline (resulting in 88% by 2025), and 1% per annum thereafter (resulting in 93% by 2030).
-We have also committed to a maximum of 5% of waste to landfill by 2025 and 1% by 2030.
+We have a target to increase waste recycled by 2% per annum by the end of 2025 vs our 2020 baseline (resulting in 88% by 2025), and 1% per annum thereafter (resulting in 93% by 2030).
+We have also committed to a maximum of 5% of waste to landfill by the end of 2025 and 1% by 2030.

-To support delivery of these targets, we have a new waste management plan for 2024, focused on improving the processing of by-products from our recycling process (metal, rubber, wood).
+To support delivery of these targets, we have a new waste management plan, focused on improving the processing of by-products from our recycling process (metal, rubber, wood).
 At third-party sites, which act as collection and delivery hubs for old windows which have been replaced, we are implementing processes that allow for cleaner waste streams.
 We will also continue to develop partnerships with waste services providers, to optimise end-to-end material recovery.

 Packaging accounts for c.5% of the waste we generate.
-We aim to reduce this by using thinner materials and packaging with more recycled content both for our own products and in the delivery of raw material to our sites.
+We aim to reduce this by using thinner materials and packaging with more recycled content, both for our own products and in the delivery of raw material to our sites.

 Hazardous materialsplus